 A lifetime secure tenancy is for the rest of a tenant's life as long as the tenant does not break the conditions of the tenancy.

-Introductory tenancies will default automatically to secure tenancies after 12 months unless GYBC has ended or extended the tenancy.
+Introductory tenancies will default automatically to secure tenancies after 12 months unless GYBC has ended or extended the tenancy or the tenancy will be a Fixed Term Tenancy in accordance with this policy.